realistschuckle/grijq/README.md

 # grijq

-A ThemeRoller-ready data grid widget for jQuery UI.
+A ThemeRoller-ready data grid widget for jQuery UI that consumes normal HTML tables.

+## Motivation

+I wanted a data grid that did not rely on JavaScript arrays and special APIs.
+Instead, I wanted a grid that worked from a fully rendered HTML table that something else could manage, like [knockout.js](http://knockoutjs.com).
+I could not find any and, so, tackling the problem like a programmer, spent a couple of days putting one together.

 ## Notes